NomicFoundation/hardhat/packages/hardhat-ledger/README.md

 };
 ```

-Will make available those three accounts to the `LedgerProvider`, which will then try to connect to the wallet and find a derivation path for one of them.
-It'll stop at the first derivation path it finds, starting from `m/44'/60'/0'/0'/0` and working it's way up to `44'/60'/20'/0'/0`.
+This will make those three accounts available to the `LedgerProvider`.
+If you try to send a transaction or sign something using any of those accounts, the provider will try to connect to the Ledger wallet and find a derivation path for that address.
+By default, the derivation paths that are tried start from `m/44'/60'/0'/0'/0` and go way up to `44'/60'/20'/0'/0`.

 If you want to use the provider, you could, for example in a task: